virattt/financial-datasets/README.md

 # Financial Datasets 🧪

-Financial Datasets is an open-source Python library that allows developers to create synthetic question & answer financial datasets using Large Language Models (LLMs).
-With this library, you can generate realistic financial datasets based on SEC filings such as 10-Ks, 10-Qs, and other financial reports.
+Financial Datasets is an open-source Python library that lets you create question & answer financial datasets using Large Language Models (LLMs).
+With this library, you can easily generate realistic financial datasets from a 10-K, 10-Q, PDF, and other financial texts.

 [![Twitter Follow](https://img.shields.io/twitter/follow/virattt?style=social)](https://twitter.com/virattt)